kleeresearch/kleeresearch.github.io/_pages/about.md

 Methods and Tools of Analysis
 ------
 * Data Science for Social Good
-* Machine Learning for Public Policy
+* Machine Learning and Public Policy
 * Computer Vision and Deep Learning for Government
 * Computational Public Policy
 * Ethics in Data Science and AI
+* Remote Sensing
 * Image Processing